T

 activity

-Embark on an adventurous jeep tour to explore the slopes of Mount Merapi, one of Indonesia's most active volcanoes.
-Witness the dramatic landscapes shaped by past eruptions and visit a small museum dedicated to the volcano.
+Embark on an adventurous jeep tour to the slopes of Mount Merapi, one of Indonesia's most active volcanoes.
+Explore lava fields from past eruptions and learn about the volcano's impact on local life.

 • Wear clothes you don't mind getting dusty.